inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

     {% endif %}
     ```

-    At the time that you build the model, you can pass a variable to the var macro that will override the default
+    When you call dbt build in the command line, you can pass a variable to the var macro that will override the default

     ```cli
     dbt build --m <your-model.sql> --var 'is_test_run: false'
     ```

 <br>
 <br>